Battle of the Delta

-The Battle of the Delta was a sea battle between Egypt and the Sea Peoples, circa 1175 BCE, when the Egyptian pharaoh Ramesses III repulsed a major sea invasion.
+The Battle of the Delta was a sea battle between Egypt and the Sea Peoples, circa 1175 BC, when the Egyptian pharaoh Ramesses III repelled a major sea invasion.
 The conflict occurred on the shores of the eastern Nile Delta and on the border of the Egyptian Empire in Syria, although precise locations of the battles are unknown.
 This major conflict is recorded on the temple walls of the mortuary temple of pharaoh Ramesses III at Medinet Habu.

 Historical background

 In the 12th century BC, the Sea Peoples (which consisted of several groups, such as Tjekker, Peleset, and Sherden) invaded the Middle East from the eastern Mediterranean Sea.
 They attacked Syria and the Southern Levant, where many cities were burned and ruined.
 (Carchemish was one of the cities which survived the Sea People's attacks.)
 Cyprus had also been overwhelmed and its capital sacked.
 Since the Medinet Habu inscriptions depict women and children loaded in ox carts, the attackers are believed to have been migrants looking for a place to settle.
 Their attacks are reported, for instance, in letters by Ammurapi, the last king of Ugarit, pleading for assistance from Eshuwara, the king of Alasiya:

 The Sea People invasions are often listed among the causes or symptoms of the Bronze Age collapse.
 Ramesses had fought the Sea Peoples in southern Lebanon at the Battle of Djahy.
 Ramesses III describes a great movement of peoples in the East from the Mediterranean, which caused massive destruction of the former great powers of the Levant, Cyprus and Anatolia: